fusionjs/fusion-plugin-i18n/README.md

 #### Simple middleware

-The plugin provides a programatic interface which exposes `translate`.
+The plugin provides a programmatic interface which exposes `translate`.
 See [Service API](#service-api) for more details.

 ```js
 // src/some-middleware-plugin.js